 A study to find who needs to be screened for bowel cancer

-This study is looking at finding who is at risk of bowel cancer and needs a colonoscopy.
-It is also looking at people with a risk of inflammatory bowel disease (IBD).
+This study looked at factors to help work out who is at risk of bowel cancer and needs a test to check.
+This test was a colonoscopy.
+It also looked at people with a risk of inflammatory bowel disease (IBD).

-The people taking part in this study have already provided a poo (stool) sample and have been asked by their doctor to have a colonoscopy.
-It is for people going to the NHS Tayside colorectal service.
+The people taking part had already provided a poo sample and their doctor had asked them to have a colonoscopy.

 More about this trial

 Your GP will want you to have some tests if you have bowel problems.
 These problems include diarrhoea, bleeding from the back passage and tummy pain.
 The main test is a

 One way to look for bowel cancer is by testing a small amount of poo for tiny traces of blood.
 This is called faecal immunochemical test for haemoglobin (FIT).

 When this trial was done there was evidence that the FIT test could be a useful test for people with bowel problems.
 There was also evidence that it was a useful screening test.

 You have a colonoscopy if the results show there is blood in your poo.
 But most people who have blood in their poo don’t have bowel cancer.